Mohammad Alftih & Randa Kharboutly

 - Peterborough is a smaller city, which means word of mouth travels fast.
 So if you are good at what you do, people find out relatively quickly.

 - Believe in yourself, and know that starting your own business is the best thing you can do.
-If you are serious and willing to work hard, anyone can succeed in this country.
+Anyone who is serious and willing to work hard can succeed in this country.

 Today, they enjoy a quiet life in Peterborough and live each day with gratitude.
 “All of our family is here, and everyone is doing something with their lives.
 There is a future here for all of us.
 We are happy with what we have worked for.
 Thanks to God, life is good.”